Skip to main navigation Skip to search Skip to main content

 Biography

-Ingrid is a Senior Lecturer in the Department of Business Law and Taxation at Monash Business School, and a member of the Labour, Equality and Human Rights (LEAH) Research Group.
+Ingrid is an Associate Professor in the Department of Business Law and Taxation at Monash Business School, and departmental Director of Postgraduate Studies by Coursework.
+She is also a member of the Labour, Equality and Human Rights (LEAH) Research Group.

-Ingrid teaches the postgraduate units Human Rights and Global Business and Business Regulation and Compliance.
+Ingrid teaches the undergraduate and postgraduate unit Human Rights and Global Business.
 She researches in the areas of Australian employment law, and comparative and transnational labour regulation.
 She has expertise in corporate labour and human rights due diligence regulation, socially responsible public procurement, and labour regulation in the Asia-Pacific.

-Ingrid has undertaken numerous consultancies for the Geneva and Hanoi offices of the International Labour Organisation (ILO).
-She has also worked as principal researcher on a major research project on collective bargaining under Australia's Fair Work Act 2009, commissioned by the Fair Work Commission.
+Ingrid has undertaken numerous consultancies for the Geneva, Hanoi and Suva offices of the International Labour Organisation (ILO), as well as for civil society organisations in Australia and internationally.
+She has also worked as principal researcher on major Australian Research Council (ARC) and industry funded research projects.
 Prior to joining Monash, she worked in the legal and international departments of the Australian Council of Trade Unions (ACTU).
 During her time at the ACTU, she worked on Australian and international labour law reform, and regularly represented Australian trade unions within national and international fora.

 Ingrid holds a Doctorate of Philosophy in Law from Melbourne Law School, and Bachelor Degrees in Asian Studies (Hons)(Vietnamese) and Law (Hons) from the Australian National University.
 Her doctoral thesis focused on the rise of human rights due diligence and its implications for transnational labour governance.